Suboxone Clinics in West Virginia

 Services provided:

-• Anger management, substance use counseling approach and brief intervention services
+• Relapse prevention, substance use counseling approach and rational emotive behavioral therapy

 • Personal physician/health care provider